You have an active Pinterest account but your focus shifted?

 Go to your Pinterest analytics and then click to profile and select boards with top pin impressions.

-Have you added new categories to your blog which aren’t present on your Pinterest profile yet?
+Have you added new categories to your blog that aren’t present on your Pinterest profile yet?

-If so it’s time to create and add them to your Pinterest profile.
+If so it’s time to create and add these new missing boards to your Pinterest profile.

 4.UPDATE YOUR KEYWORDS